 This formula can be essentially used everywhere — social media posts, emails, landing pages, you name it!

-Let’s take a look at a great example for the PAS formula 👇
+Let’s take a look at a content writing sample for the PAS formula 👇

 Using our own tool, we presented a problem that most small business owners have—a lack of time due to their busy schedules.